Auerilas/ecopy/README.rst

 License
 =====
-**EcoPy** is distributed under the GNU GPL
+**EcoPy** is distributed under the MIT license

 Version
 =====
-0.0.7 - Under development
+0.0.7a1 - Alpha launch

 Examples
 ======